jfq3/speedytax/cran-comments.md

    vsearch sintax to 'vsearch sintax'
    QIIME2 to 'QIIME2'
    Added 'USEARCH'
-   All of these are programs as indicated by wrapping them in single quotes (and well recognized); thus I don't see the need to explain them as acronyms.
-Explaining origins of the program names would be cumbersome to do, requiring a sentence each to fully explain each of them.
-I have added references to the programs within each function; I believe this is a better solution.
+   Added decfinitions of the acrobyms QIIME and RDP.
+   I have also added references to the programs within each function, providing more details for the user.

 Responding to: Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.